Modeling Alzheimer's disease using stem cells

 - Further research using models derived from iPSCs may elucidate the mechanisms associated with amyloid beta-induced hypometabolism and therefore expedite the discovery of novel biomarkers and mechanisms associated with disease progression.

-Please register below to download the slides.
+Please fill in the form below to download the slides.